Strength Training for Men Over 50 – Introduction

 Band pull apart

-Get the most from your strength training for men over 50 workouts while being kind to your joints by doing each exercise with proper form!
+Get the most from your strength training for men over 50 workouts while being kind to your joints by doing each exercise properly!

 Target muscles: Quadriceps, hamstrings, gluteus maximus, core